MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ![Digital anchor example](media/digital-anchor-example.PNG "Digital anchor example")

-To align the digital anchor with its real-world counterpart, air tap and hold to move the hologram, and use air tap and the blue spheres to rotate the hologram.
+To align the digital anchor with its real-world counterpart, air tap and hold to move the hologram, and tap and hold the blue spheres to rotate the hologram, if needed.

 ![Rotate digital anchor](media/rotate-digital-anchor.PNG "Rotate digital anchor")